 - Group and individual entries will be accepted.
 Groups must comprise of no more than four students.

 - Only one entry per student or group of students will be accepted.
-Schools may submit entries from more than one student or group of students.
+There is no restriction on the number of entries received from schools.

-- All entries must clearly state student and teacher names, the full school address including postcode, plus a contact telephone number and email address.
+- All entries must clearly state student and teacher names, the full school address including postcode, plus an email address.

-- Entries will only be accepted online once all compulsory competition requirements have been included.
+- Entries will only be accepted once all compulsory competition requirements have been included.

 - No responsibility will be accepted for entries lost or delayed in the post or incorrectly uploaded.
 Proof of posting will not be accepted as proof of delivery.